-Being the parent of a teenager has its challenges, but your support plays a key role in enabling your son or daughter to maximise their academic potential while developing into a responsible citizen.
-That’s why Barton Peveril encourages a three-way relationship between students, their parents and the college.
+Being the parent of a teenager has its challenges, but your support plays a key role in enabling your child/dependent to maximise their academic potential while developing into a responsible citizen.
+That’s why Barton Peveril encourages a relationship between students, their parents and the College.

 We keep in touch with you through

 - your child or dependant’s Personal Tutor and Student Progress Adviser

 - briefing meetings on topics such as funding for higher education

 Just as we have clear expectations of our students, we ask parents to

 - take an interest in their life at College

 - make use of online data and resources